meilisearch/integration-guides/guides/cypress.md

   })

   it('Should visit the dashboard', () => {
-    cy.url().should('match', /http:\/\/localhost:8080/) // Is the current URL our host
+    cy.url().should('match', /http:\/\/localhost:8080/) // The current host URL
   })
 })
 ```

-_You might have some eslint error, please consult [next section](#cleaning) to remove errors_
+_You might have some ESLint error, please consult [next section](#cleaning) to remove errors._

-Before testing, run your app using your starting script (for example`yarn start` or `yarn serve`).
-Following the above example, i'm assuming it is served on port `8080`, don't forget to change it with your port.
+Before testing, run your app using your starting script (for example `yarn start` or `yarn serve`).
+Following the above example, we are assuming it is served on port `8080`.
+If it's not, change it accordingly with your port.

 Now let's run the tests in not-headless and watch mode so we can see what is happening: